kddnewton/regular_expression/README.md

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/kddeisz/regular_expression.
+For information about how to contribute to the development of this gem, see the [CONTRIBUTING.md](CONTRIBUTING.md) document.

 ## License